Classic literature or art

 "knock-offs") to capitalize on previously-proven winners.
 They're

 familiar and unchallenging, in contrast to the demands classic literature makes

 on a reader.

-self-consciously innovates, extends, reforms, or
+instead of being highly predictable, self-consciously innovates, extends, reforms, or

 even parodies previous styles and

 contents from earlier texts in its tradition.
 Like evolution, classic literature continues what has come before but

 also adapts to fresh experience and challenging knowledge.
 (Popular